signorettif/ct-take-home-signoretti/README.md

 - **Improve website's responsiveness**: In a production environment, I would make sure Items resize properly when dealing with mobile phone and I would have hidden the filters sidebar away
 - **E2E tests**: In a production environment, I would set up E2E using cypress to make sure buttons, filters, sorts, etc behave as expected
-- **Icons**: Icons have been choosen at random from the available set in `chakra-ui/icons`, but are not representative of the displayed information
+- **Icons**: Icons have been taken from `rentalcars.com` and `Feather Icons` and should probably be replaced by proprietary ones / icons that make more sense for given context

 TODO:

 - [] beautify import paths
-- [x] logos
-- [] icons in cars
-- [x] Group by vendor
 - [] FIx bug with vendor list
 - [] Commenti lore
 - [] Unit tests